 This method works a treat in autumn.
 Lay it over the ground in September or October and by spring that area underneath will be clear and practically ready for planting.
 Here’s more information on using polythene as weed suppression.

 If there’s one under-rated garden feature, it’s garden paths.
 Not only do they give you a dry and clean place to walk and work, but they reduce work.
 Before I covered the paths in my allotment garden they would fill up with weeds, especially at the sides.
 I spent just as much time weeding them as I did my beds!
 They also became slippery and muddy whenever it rained and just looked bad.

 There are many solutions for creating weed-free paths but the easiest and cheapest is with wood chips.
 To create them, lay cardboard or weed resistant material on the ground, then one to two inches of wood chips.
 It’s done wonders with keeping my garden tidy and reducing weed spread.

-In my home garden I’m putting in gravel paths.
-These are a lot more labor intensive and expensive but they’ll look great when finished.
-To create gravel paths, you dig the soil out a 3-4 inches deep, support the sides with wooden planks, and line the bottom with weed resistant material.
-Next you fill them with a layer of basic gravel followed by a layer of decorative gravel.
+In my home garden, I’ve put in pea gravel paths.
+These are a lot more labor-intensive and expensive but they’ll look great when finished.
+To create gravel paths, you dig the soil out 3-4 inches deep, support the sides with wooden planks, and line the bottom with weed resistant material.
+Next, you fill them with a layer of basic gravel followed by a layer of decorative gravel.